 Unfortunately, perception is everything sometimes.

-Fortunately, the light-weight and relatively small DSLR cameras are again both leading the way technology wise and changing people’s perceptions.
-Wedding videographers (and brides!) prefer these smaller cameras as they can shoot pretty much incognito, aren’t nosy and they are small enough to move around the venue fluidly without disturbing the festivities!
+Fortunately, the light-weight and relatively small DSLR cameras are again both leading the way technology-wise and changing people’s perceptions.
+Wedding videographers (and brides!) prefer these smaller cameras as they can shoot pretty much incognito, aren’t nosy and are small enough to move around the venue fluidly without disturbing the festivities!